I’m more so the fisherman.

 No, I want to design and breathe life into products that last a lifetime and then some.
 I want the t-shirt you buy from me to not only be your favorite t-shirt… but one day your children’s favorite t-shirt too.

-Sometimes, I scratch my head when my past customers send me photographs of a leather desk pad or backpack they bought from me a decade ago and are still using today.
+Sometimes, I scratch my head when my past customers send me photographs of a leather mousepad or messenger bag they bought from me a decade ago and are still using today.

 I would be lying if I said I didn’t think to myself… is this the smartest approach to running a profitable business?